 Just before that 1930 victory, he got married, moved to Keene, N.H., and started working toward a master’s degree at Boston University.
 He ran, walked and hitchhiked the 90 miles to class.

 Clarence DeMar continued to run throughout his life and taught printing and industrial history at the Keene Normal School.
 He also taught Sunday school and led a Boy Scout troop.

 “Teaching is a very happy way to earn a living,” he told a local reporter.
 “I like it very much.”

 He ran his last Boston Marathon at the age of 65.
 At 69, he ran a 15 km race in Bath, Maine.

 Clarence DeMar died on June 11, 1958 of stomach cancer.
-After his death, the results of his autopsy were reported in the New England Journal of Medicine.
+After his death, the New England Journal of Medicine reported the results of his autopsy.
 His arteries were two to three times the diameter of normal arteries, which allowed blood to flow freely around a slight blockage.